Collective responsibility: Collective punishment

-Another example of collective punishment was applied after the war, when ethnic Germans in Central and Eastern Europe were collectively blamed for Nazi crimes, resulting in the commition of numerous atrocities against the German population, including killings (see Expulsion of Germans after World War II and Beneš decrees).
+Another example of collective punishment was applied after the war, when ethnic Germans in Central and Eastern Europe were collectively blamed for Nazi crimes, resulting in the committing of numerous atrocities against the German population, including killings (see Expulsion of Germans after World War II and Beneš decrees).

 Perception

 Entitativity is the perception of groups as being entities in themselves (an entitative group), independent of any of the group's members.

 Ethics

-In ethics, both methodological individualists and normative individualists question the validity of collective responsibility.
+In ethics, individualists question the idea of collective responsibility.